dx-ted-emea/Azure-Resource-Manager-Documentation/Marketplace/Single-vm.md

 * The duration for access should be a minimum of 7 business days from when the SAS URI is created.
 * To avoid immediate errors due to clock skews, specify a time 15 minutes before the current time.

-Simplest way to do that is to use open sourced (AzureStorageExplorer tool)[http://AzureStorageExplorer.codeplex.com].
+Simplest way to do that is to use open sourced [AzureStorageExplorer tool](http://AzureStorageExplorer.codeplex.com).